Chreece/GuestDoor/README.md

-# GuestDoor - Run Home Assistant automations from a local webpage using passcode authentication.
+# GuestDoor / Production - Run Home Assistant automations from a local webpage using passcode authentication.

 # DISCLAIMER: This project was developed with the assistance of ChatGPT.
 It is not intended for controlling critical security devices, as it has not been professionally verified.